 Two realistic moments are remarkable: when boys have their hands caned for real (without their prior knowledge and consent) in a school scene in one of his early films, and when the Blanca (Icíar Bollaín) is unexpectedly shot and killed in Land and Freedom (1995).
 Bollaín at the time expressed her indignation to the director: “I wanted to live longer”.

 Ken Loach is left-wing and yet very “conservative”, the film claims.
 This is because Loach is very “well-mannered”, dislikes phones, loves cricket and 18th century architecture.
-Despite its celebratory tone, the film concocted a dichotomy that is both prejudiced and flawed: the “polite right” versus the “boisterous left”.
+Despite its celebratory tone, the film seems to endorse a prejudiced and flawed dichotomy: the “polite right” versus the “boisterous left”.
 Loud and rude right-wing leaders such Donald Trump and Winston Churchill are a testament that this contrast is wrong.
 And nowhere does Marxism mandate rudeness.

-The film, however, succeeds to reveal that a quiet and soft-spoken man, with an apparently conciliatory demeanour, that uses his art to very confrontational purposes (therefore the “versus” in the title of the film) to very effective results.
+The film, however, succeeds to reveal that a quiet and soft-spoken man, with an apparently conciliatory demeanour, that uses his art to very confrontational purposes (therefore the “versus” in the film title) to very effective results.

-This intimate and riveting movie about Loach does not document the filmmaker’s latest achievement in Cannes and its implications for his career because the Festival took place just two weeks ago – when the film had already been finished.
-The award-winning film tells the story of Daniel Blake is a 59-year-old artisan in the North-East of England who falls ill with heart disease and so applies for the out-of-work sickness benefit Employment and Support Allowance.
+This intimate and riveting movie about Loach does not document the filmmaker’s latest achievement in Cannes and its implications for his career because the Festival took place just two weeks ago – after this documentary had already been finished.
+The award-winning film tells the story of Daniel Blake.
+The fictional 59-year-old artisan in the North-East of England falls ill with heart disease and so applies for the out-of-work sickness benefit Employment and Support Allowance.
 DMovies would hazard a guess that I, Daniel Blake will shake England to its core, and that Ken Loach has far more to offer even past his 80th birthday (in just a few weeks on June 17th).

 Versus – The Life and Films of Ken Loach is out in cinemas on Friday, and tickets are available on a pay-what-you-can basis.
 Just click here for more information.